 Homelessness and rough sleepers

-The Housing team has furnished a temporary accommodation flat in case a homeless applicant needs to self isolate.
-We also have emergency housing for this purpose.
+The Housing team can provide emergency accommodation in the case of a homeless applicant needing to self isolate.

 Private Sector Housing – rented accommodation

 During this COVID-19 pandemic it is essential that the Council, landlords and tenants work together to keep rented properties safe.
 Landlords repairing obligations have not changed and they must ensure their properties are kept in good repair and free from hazards.
 However it is encouraged for landlords and tenants to take a common sense approach to non-urgent issues which can reasonably be resolved once COVID-19 restrictions are removed.

 For repairs which present an urgent risk to the tenants health and safety they must be undertaken in line with current social distancing requirements.